-- (b) The sand shall-must be dry when spread.
-It shall-must be covered when stored on site to protect it from rain penetration. - (c) The sand shall must be free of deleterious soluble salts or other - (d) contaminants.
-Material used for bedding is not suitable for joint filling. - (6) Concrete for edge restraints - (a) Concrete supplied and placed for the construction of edge strips shall must comply with sub-section SC6.4.6.28 Minor concrete works. - (b) Unless otherwise indicated on the drawings, or where the edge restraint is provided by kerb and/or gutter, the concrete used for edge restraints shall-must have a minimum 28 day characteristic compressive strength of 32-MPa for edge restraints to pavers on road pavements and 25-MPa for edge restraints to pavers on footpaths, cycleways, medians and driveways.
+- (b) The sand must be dry when spread.
+It must be covered when stored on site to protect it from rain penetration. - (c) The sand must be free of deleterious soluble salts or other contaminants. - (d) Material used for bedding is not suitable for joint filling. - (6) Concrete for edge restraints - (a) Concrete supplied and placed for the construction of edge strips must comply with sub-section SC6.4.6.28 Minor concrete works. - (b) Unless otherwise indicated on the drawings, or where the edge restraint is provided by kerb and/or gutter, the concrete used for edge restraints must have a minimum 28 day characteristic compressive strength of 32MPa for edge restraints to pavers on road pavements and 25MPa for edge restraints to pavers on footpaths, cycleways, medians and driveways.

-- (1) Subgrade preparation - (a) The subgrade shall must be formed to the required depth below finished surface level as shown on the drawings in accordance with SC6.4.6.10 Earthworks (construction). - (b) The finished subgrade foundation for the provision of subbase and/or base shall be subject to the approval of the Superintendent. - (2) Subbase - (a) As shown on the drawings, a subbase or working platform shall must be constructed in accordance with SC6.4.6.14.10 Subgrade Beams. - (b) The subbase shall-must be constructed to the specified thickness, compaction and depth below finished surface level and to the design grade and crossfalls of the finished surface. - (c) The finished subbase shall be subject to the approval of the Superintendent.
+- (1) Subgrade preparation - (a) The subgrade must be formed to the required depth below finished surface level as shown on the drawings in accordance with SC6.4.6.10 Earthworks (construction). - (b) The finished subgrade foundation for the provision of subbase and/or base is subject to the approval of the Superintendent. - (2) Subbase - (a) As shown on the drawings, a subbase or working platform must be constructed in accordance with SC6.4.6.14.10 Subgrade Beams. - (b) The subbase must be constructed to the specified thickness, compaction and depth below finished surface level and to the design grade and crossfalls of the finished surface. - (c) The finished subbase is subject to the approval of the Superintendent. - (3) Base

-(3) Base